mike-wendt/demos/containers/rapids-demo.md

 These are the paths to data, the number of years on which to perform ETL, and the number of parts to use for training.

 Note: the entire mortgage dataset is 68 quarters, broken into 112 parts so that each part is (on average) 1.7GB.
 Reducing the number of parts, `part_count`, reduces how much data is input to XGBoost training.
 Adjusting the `start_year` and`end_year` changes how many years on which to perform ETL.

-## Useful Tips and Tools for Monitoring and Debugging

 ### The Dask Dashboard.